-4.1.4 Dust-Cloud Interactions
+4.1.4 Dust-cloud interactions

-Saharan clouds have the potential to be significantly different to other continental mid-latitude clouds due to the abundance of dust, which can act as ice nuclei (IN) and giant cloud condensation nuclei (GCCN), and the fact that the hot dry boundary layer prevents precipitation reaching the surface.
-Flight b609 on 24th June 2011 investigated a convective system in Northern Mauritania.
-According to analyses from the Met Office operational Africa Limited Area Model, an overnight monsoon surge associated with an easterly wave brought moist southerlies as far as 24°N at 8°W. Over the course of the day a linear convective feature formed, extending from 18.5°N to link with a system over the Atlas Mountains at 30°N. Dusty cold pool outflows, which affected supersite-2 (BBM), were visible in SEVIRI satellite imagery from at least 18 to 23 UTC.
-Flight b609 consisted of an overflight of the system and a series of north-south aligned legs at 8.0°W between 23.8 and 25.8°N on the eastern flank of the convective system from 12:42 to 15:36 UTC.
+Saharan clouds have the potential to be significantly different than other continental mid-latitude clouds due to the abundance of dust, which can act as ice nuclei (IN) and giant cloud condensation nuclei (GCCN), and the fact that the hot dry boundary layer prevents precipitation from reaching the surface.
+Flight b609 on 24 June 2011 investigated a convective system in northern Mauritania.
+According to analyses from the Met Office operational Africa Limited Area Model, an overnight monsoon surge associated with an easterly wave brought moist southerlies as far as 24° N at 8° W. Over the course of the day, a linear convective feature formed, extending from 18.5° N to link with a system over the Atlas Mountains at 30° N. Dusty cold pool outflows, which affected supersite 2 (BBM), were visible in SEVIRI (Spinning Enhanced Visible Infra-Red Imager) satellite imagery from at least 18:00 to 23:00 UTC.
+Flight b609 consisted of an overflight of the system and a series of north-south aligned legs at 8.0° W between 23.8 and 25.8° N on the eastern flank of the convective system from 12:42 to 15:36 UTC.
 The run locations were restricted by operational constraints.

 Figure 7 shows the flight pattern and measurements.
-The flight path (thick black lines) consisted of an initial high-level leg, followed by a descent to minimum altitude and then three legs beneath the clouds, each increasing in altitude to 4500m, just below cloud base (5400 to 5800 m).
-Once above cloud base, a series of short legs were performed targeting three cloud cells, with the aircraft finally ascending through the cloud tops at 8000 m.
-Cloud droplet concentration is shown in Figure 7 on top of the aircraft track, appearing red when the aircraft was in cloud.
-Range corrected Leosphere LIDAR backscatter signal is shown measured during the highest altitude aircraft leg, and is also shown beneath the aircraft descent where available, since the signal is strongly attenuated by the clouds along the high-level leg.
-Here we solely use the LIDAR measurements to describe the presence and structure of clouds present; not for the vertical distribution of dust, due to the strong attenuation of the LIDAR signal by the clouds.
+The flight path (thick black lines) consisted of an initial highlevel leg, followed by a descent to minimum altitude and then three legs beneath the clouds, each increasing in altitude to 4500m, just below the cloud base (5400 to 5800 m).
+Once above the cloud base, a series of short legs were performed targeting three cloud cells, with the aircraft finally ascending through the cloud tops at 8000 m.
+Cloud droplet concentration is shown in Fig. 7 on top of the aircraft track, appearing red when the aircraft was in clouds.
+Range-corrected Leosphere lidar backscatter signal is shown measured during the highest-altitude aircraft leg and also beneath the aircraft descent where available, since the signal is strongly attenuated by the clouds along the high-level leg.
+Here we solely use the lidar measurements to describe the presence and structure of clouds present, not the vertical distribution of dust, due to the strong attenuation of the lidar signal by the clouds.

-The initial LIDAR observations indicated that cloud tops ranged from 6.1 km to above the aircraft altitude of 8.75 km, equivalent to approximately -11 to -28 °C (based on the profile measured during the descent).
+The initial lidar observations indicated that cloud tops ranged from 6.1 km to above the aircraft altitude of 8.75 km, equivalent to approximately -11 to -28 °C (based on the profile measured during the descent).
 It was observed visually from the aircraft cockpit that the cloud tops had no observable anvil cirrus outflow.
-During descent to low level the aircraft passed through one isolated cloud at 24.18 °N. LIDAR observations of this cell 13 minutes prior to the intersection provided a cloud top height of 6.65 km, which is estimated to be at -15.0±0.2 °C. The LIDAR data showed no links to, or particle flow between, any other clouds.
+During the descent to low levels, the aircraft passed through one isolated cloud at 24.18° N. Lidar observations of this cell 13 min prior to the intersection provided a cloud top height of 6.65 km, which is estimated to be at -15.0 ± 0.2 °C. The lidar data showed no links to, or particle flow between, any other clouds.
 Particle images recorded by the CIP showed that this cloud consisted of pristine hexagonal plates.
 Freezing at this warm temperature is uncommon even for clouds in the vicinity of a source of IN (Kanitz et al., 2011; Ansmann et al., 2008; Sassen et al., 2003; Raymond and Blyth, 1989).
 An explanation could be the very high dust concentrations acting as IN in the heart of the Sahara.